 What Does June Plum Taste Like?

-In this form, it has a sweet-sour taste.
-You can eat June plum when it’s green but when it’s ‘fit’ meaning it’s mature and has developed.
+You can eat June plum when it’s green, but most prefer when it’s ‘fit’, meaning it’s mature and has developed.
 In this form, the taste is sour and slightly sweet with a slight starchy flavor.
-Many have used this version for June plum juice and the pulp is the hardest in this form.

-You can peel June plums and slice them, then place them in a resealable plastic zipper bag.
+You can peel June plums, slice them, then place them in a resealable plastic zipper bag.
 After this, you should store them in the freezer, which should last up to about 5 months.
-If whole and unpeeled then you can store them in the crisper of your refrigerator but they won’t last for long- which is about two weeks before getting rotten.

 June plum has a good source of Vitamin A, C, and K which are good natural antioxidants.
 Antioxidants reduce or neutralize free radicals that may damage the eye lens which leads to vision loss, arthritis (inflammation of the joints), damage to nerve cells in the brain, activate cancer cells, and more.